OCR4all/OCR4all.github.io/docs/guide/setup-guide/linux.md

 docker rm ocr4all
 ```

-- Check and correct your command (as with most terminals, you can sift through your previous commands using the arrow keys), especially the “-v $PWD/data:/…”-lines, then run it again.
+- Check and correct your command (as with most terminals, you can sift through your previous commands using the arrow keys), especially the `-v $PWD/data:/…` lines, then run it again.
 - If everything is set up properly, you are able to restart OCR4all in the future by using:

 ```